-Standard/ Interpretation Summary Amends various AASs to reflect the AASB's Applicable for annual reporting periods beginning on Impact on DHSVs financial statements This amending standard will defer the Amendments to Australian Accounting Standards [Part E decision to defer the mandatory application date of AASB 9 to annual reporting periods beginning on or after 1 January 2018 as a consequence of Chapter 6 Hedge Accounting, and to amend reduced disclosure requirements.
-1 3411 2010 application period of AASB 9 to the 2018-19 reporting period in accordance with the transition requirements.
-AASB 2014-4 Amendments to Australian Accounting Standards - Clarification of Acceptable Methods of Depreciation and Amortisation [AASB 116 & AASB 138] Amends AASB 116 Property, Plant and Equipment and AASB 138 Intangible Assets to: • establish the principle for the basis of depreciation and amortisation as being the expected pattern of consumption of the future economic benefits of an asset; • prohibit the use of revenue-based methods to calculate the depreciation or amortisation of an asset, tangible or intangible, because revenue generally reflects the pattern of economic benefits that are generated from operating the business, rather than the consumption through the use of the asset.
+Standard/ Interpretation 1 Summary Applicable for annual reporting periods beginning on Impact on DHSVs financial statements AASB 16 Leases The key changes introduced by AASB 16 include the recognition of most operating leases (which are currently not recognised) on balance sheet.
+1 Jan 2019 The assessment has indicated that as most operating leases will come on balance sheet, recognition of lease assets and lease liabilities will cause net debt to increase.
+Depreciation of lease assets and interest on lease liabilities will be recognised in the income statement with marginal impact on the operating surplus.
+The amounts of cash paid for the principal portion of the lease liability will be presented within financing activities and the amounts paid for the interest portion will be presented within operating activities in the cash flow statement.
+No change for lessors.
+AASB 2014-4 Amendments to Australian Accounting Standards - Clarification of Acceptable Methods of Depreciation and Amortisation [AASB 116& AASB 138] Amends AASB 116 Property, Plant and Equipment and AASB 138 Intangible Assets to: - establish the principle for the basis of depreciation and amortisation as being the expected pattern of consumption of the future economic benefits of an asset; - prohibit the use of revenue-based methods to calculate the depreciation or amortisation of an asset, tangible or intangible, because revenue generally reflects the pattern of economic benefits that are generated from operating the business, rather than the consumption through the use of the asset.
 1 Jan 2016 The assessment has indicated that there is no expected impact as the revenue-based method is not used for depreciation and amortisation.
-The Amendments extend the scope of AASB 124 Related Party Disclosures to not-for-profit public sector entities.
-A guidance has been included to assist the application of the Standard by not-for-profit public sector entities.
-1 Jan 2016 The amending standard will result in extended disclosures on the entity's key management personnel (KMP), and the related party transactions.
+AASB 2014-9 Amendments to Australian Accounting Standards - Equity Method in Separate Financial Statements [AASB 1, 127 & 128] Amends AASB 127 Separate Financial Statements to allow entities to use the equity method of accounting for investments in subsidiaries, joint ventures and associates in their separate financial statements.
+1 Jan 2016 The assessment indicates that there is no expected impact as the entity will continue to account for the investments in subsidiaries, joint ventures and associates using the cost method as mandated if separate financial statements are presented in accordance with FRD 113A.